Junior Ryder Cup captain upstages younger Scottish compatriots in Italian Open

 “All in all, it was great playing,” said Pavon of his afternoon’s work.
 “Really solid off the tee, only missed two fairways today and only by a few inches.
 Putting was amazing also.
 I probably made nine putts on my front nine, which is quite funny.
 Everything was just excellent today.”

-Elsewhere, Craig Howie sits handily-placed in the uncompleted opening round of the Challenge Tour’s UAE Challenge at Saadiyat Beach Golf Club in Abu Dhabi.
+Elsewhere, Daniel Young returned early on Friday morning to birdie his final hole to sit handily-placed after the opening round of the Challenge Tour’s UAE Challenge at Saadiyat Beach Golf Club in Abu Dhabi.

-The Peebles player fired a three-under 69 to sit just two shots off the lead, with compatriot Daniel Young lying alongside him after 17 holes when play was suspended for the day due to fading light.
+It saw Young card a four-under-par 68, one less than compatriot Craig Howie, to leave him sitting in a tie for second spot, one shot behind Spaniard Ivan Cantero Gutierrez.